Crafting a Winning Pine Script: strategy.entry()

 Step 2: Backtest Relentlessly Run your strategy across different market conditions — bull markets, bear markets, sideways chop.
 If your strategy only works in trending markets, you need to know that upfront.
 I've seen too many strategies that looked amazing in 2021 but completely fell apart in 2022's volatility.

 Step 3: Add Risk Management from Day One This isn't optional.
 Every strategy entry should include stop-loss logic from the beginning.
-I learned this lesson the hard way when a "can't lose" strategy wiped out two weeks of gains in a single trade.
-If you're new to implementing stop losses in Pine Script, this guide on adding stop losses to strategies covers the essentials.
+I learned this lesson the hard way when a "can't lose" strategy wiped out two weeks of gains in a single trade on TSLA in March 2024.
+This guide on stop losses covers the essentials if you're new to implementing them in Pine Script.

 Step 4: Optimize Entry Timing Sometimes the difference between a winning and losing strategy is just timing the entry better.
+On TSLA's 1-hour chart, I watched this strategy trigger 12 entries in Q1 2025 — 8 were winners.
 Look at different timeframes, consider market session timing, and test various confirmation signals.

 Real Pine Script Strategy Entry Example